mhughes2k/moodle-search_solrrag/README.md

 These fields need to match the length/dimension size of the vector result that your AI provider will return See https://platform.openai.com/docs/api-reference/embeddings/create for information on the dimensions for Open AI models.

+Different Open AI Embeddings can be found at https://platform.openai.com/docs/models/embeddings along with their output dimensions, but this may be different if you use a different AI backend.

 You can use something like Postman with the following POST request to set this up, to the `http://localhost:8983/solr/<corename>/schema` end point: